ARMmbed/uvisor/docs/api/manual/UseCases.md

     void* mem,      ///< origin of pool
     size_t bytes);  ///< size of pool in bytes
 ```
-Note that the process heap is initialized by uVisor-lib when setting up the environment for each process!
+Note that the process heap is initialized by uVisor-lib when setting up the environment for each process.

 #### Initializing Page-Backed Memory